Code-Institute-Submissions/NickStevens722-MileStoneProject1/README.md

 To make this easier the navigation links are well labeled and tell the user exactly what the pages contain.

+The diary and the rules section use the card system to make it easy to edit the amount of content in those sections.

 ## Features To Add

 The main feature that I would have liked to add would have been google maps integration on the diary page next to the travel information.